 Al: And when the question is “any new changes to tax laws?”
 Well, the answer’s no. There’s proposals.
 Let’s be clear on that.
 There’s proposals that have not passed yet.

 Andi: If you want to hear more about that particular proposal, it’s episode 344 of the podcast.
 It’s called “It could be over for the mega backdoor Roth IRAs”.
 You can check that out at yourmoneyyourwealth.com.

 Cryptocurrency Taxation: Treat Like Additional Income or Not Include It at All? (podcast survey)

-“If I hold a cryptocurrency that I currently stake for rewards (around 4-5% annual return), should I treat that the same as something like additional income from a rental home or not include it at all for now?”
+Joe: Cool.
+“If I hold crypto that I currently stake for rewards, around 4% to 5% annual returns, should I treat that the same as something like additional income from a rental home?
+Or not include it all for now?”

 Does Income From Investments Affect My Tax Bracket for Roth Conversion Purposes? (podcast survey)

 “Upon retirement, I’ll have 0 income for about 8 years when Social Security kicks in.
 I plan on doing Roth conversions each year and hopefully have everything in Roth before Social Security.
 During those 8 years, I’ll be creating some income from my savings or other investments.
 Does that affect my income tax brackets for conversion purposes so that income is added on or after the conversion brackets?
 Thanks.”
 It really depends.
 If you have savings and you’re taking it from your savings account, there’s going to be very little tax impact because you’re only getting taxed on the interest.
 If you have other investments that are in a brokerage account that you’re selling, that could be subject to capital gains, well, yeah.
 Then you have to calculate how much capital gains is going to be on those transactions each year.
 And that could affect the amount that you want to do in regards to conversions.
 We would need just a little bit more information on that, but I think you get the gist.